HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - If you're doing great, you should have less than 5 minutes to:
 	- ***Check for errors*** (grammatical and syntax)
 	- Paraphrase noted sentences. ==**Avoid perfectionism**==.
 If you can't think of a synonym for a word/phrase within 10s, it's better to just repeat it.
-- Cohesion and coherence devices: Consequently, more over, Complimenting, Opposing, Instead,...
+- Cohesion and coherence devices: Consequently, more over, Complimenting, Opposing, Additionally, Instead,...
-- Describing trajectory: gaining traction, gaining momentum, becoming popular, undermining, compromising, downward/upward propensity/predilection,...
+- Describing trajectory: gaining traction, gaining momentum, becoming popular, undermining, compromising, downward/upward propensity/predilection, evolved impressively, offering benefits like...
+- Comparison: stark disparity, clear contrast,
+- Use these words more often: genuine, meaningful, profound, authentic, foster, facilitate, develop,...
+- Examples: A prime example would be...,

 ## Things to NEVER do
 - Use questions of any form, *especially in the introduction*.